 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.

 American Express offers its cardmembers two programs that provide different ways to pay your Amex bill: Pay Over Time and Pay It Plan It.

-This feature basically turns your charge card into a typical credit card, letting you carry a balance from month to month while accruing interest.
-Some key things to note about the Pay Over Time program for eligible Amex charge card members include:
+This feature basically turns your former charge card into a typical credit card, letting you carry a purchase balance from month to month while accruing interest.
+Some key things to note about the Pay Over Time program include:

 Most purchases are eligible.
 However, the American Express terms and conditions call out a few stipulations, including:

 In most cases, a charge must be $100 or more and approved by Amex (the Green card has no minimum charge requirement).

 Eligible charges include purchases, foreign transaction fees, and annual membership fees.